3 Project Management Interview Questions You Need to Ask

 5. Schedule phone screens and conduct phone screens

-6. Schedule onsite interview and conduct onsite interviews
+6. Schedule onsite interviews and conduct onsite interviews

 7. Make hiring decision